Which is Better: FSA or HSA?

 What happens to unused money in your FSA account after the plan year ends depends on your employer’s plan setup.
 Your plan will have one of the following options:

-• Carryover: Unused funds in your account, up to a $640 maximum, may carry over to the following year.
+• Carryover: Unused funds in your account, up to an annual maximum, may carry over to the following year.

 • Grace period: You have 2.5 months in the new plan year to use any leftover FSA funds from the previous year.